waihongchung/dress/README.md

 	- `DRESS.categorize` - Categorize the values of the specified feature and encode the result using numerical values.
 	- `DRESS.organize` - Organize the subjects into groups based on the specified feature.
 	- `DRESS.synthesize` - Synthesize an array of new objects by merging several arrays of objects based on the specified feature.

+- `dress-sorting.js` contains methods for sorting array of objects.
+All methods in this module expect an array of objects, often an array of subjects in a case-control or cohort study, as an input.
+	- `DRESS.sort` - Multilevel mixed data type sorting.

+- `dress-imputation.js` contains methods for imputing missing values.
+All methods in this module expect an array of objects, often an array of subjects in a case-control or cohort study, as an input.
+	- `DRESS.meanMode` - Mean mode imputation.
+	- `DRESS.locf` - Last observation carried forward imputation.
+	- `DRESS.knn` - K-nearest-neighbor imputation.

+- `dress-descriptive.js` contains methods for performing descriptive analysis.
+All methods in this module expect an array of objects, often an array of subjects in a case-control or cohort study, as an input.
+	- `DRESS.proportions` - Calculate the proportion of subjects that a positive outcome, and optionally compare the result to that of a second group of subjects.
+	- `DRESS.frequencies` - Calculate the frequency of occurrence for each outcome value, and optionally compare the result to that of a second group of subjects.
+	- `DRESS.means` - Calculate the statistical mean for each outcome, and optionally compare the result to that of a second group of subjects.

 - `dress-association.js` contains methods for assessing the association between outcomes and exposures.
 All methods in this module expect an array of objects, often an array of subjects in a case-control or cohort study, as well as a list of outcomes and exposures as inputs.
 	- `DRESS.oddsRatios` - Calculate the odds of an event in the exposed group relative to that in the unexposed group.